Gardner Museum Heist —Blog

 Writing 12 years later, I continue to have two problems with Kurkjian's initial emails to me, in setting up the interview.
 I have myself conducted a few interviews in my life, some with famous people, like "Weird Al" Yankovic and Bill Maher, for local entertainment 'zines, as well as with Mitt Romney briefly for the Worcester Telegram and Gazette, when he first ran for the U.S. Senate against Ted Kennedy in 1994.

 My first problem with Kurkjian was his informing me that he no longer worked with Robinson.
-Although Michael Keaton, and Gene Amoroso would light up the screen, playing Robinson and Kurkjian, two years later, in the 2016 (Best Picture) Academy Award winning film Spotlight, as far as I was concerned Kurkjian was Roboinson's former colleague, not a current one.
+Although Michael Keaton, and Gene Amoroso would light up the screen, playing Robinson and Kurkjian, two years later, in the 2016 (Best Picture) Academy Award winning film Spotlight, as far as I was concerned Kurkjian was Robinson's former colleague, not a current one.
 He was a guy Robinson used to work with, whom he had forwarded my confidential information to, without informing me of doing so.
-If he respected the material enough to share it with Kurkjian, he should have respected my concerns enough to let me know he was sharing it with him, which is not Kurkjian’s fault.
+If he respected the material enough to share it with Kurkjian, he should have respected my concerns enough to let me know he was sharing it with him.

 Did Robinson think I didn't know who Kurkjian was?
-The document I sent specifically referenced a "Special Report," about the Gardner hest case written solely by Kurkjian, and quoted from it.
+The document I sent specifically referenced a "Special Report," about the Gardner heist case written solely by Kurkjian, and I quoted from it.

 Why would I contact Watchdog New England if I thought I could get satisfaction from Kurkjian or the Boston Globe?

-Is this how a soon to be one of the most famous investigative reporters in the world treats people who contact him, concerning what is possibly significant information about a historic news story?
+Is this how one of the most famous investigative reporters in the world treats people who contact him, concerning what is possibly significant information about a historic news story?
 A story he thought may warrant further looking into by a fellow investigative reporter, a three-time Pulitzer Prize winner who had been covering the story for over a decade?

 Perhaps this is how Robinson generally treats potential sources, but his long and storied career suggests otherwise.
-Given all of the other strangeness about the Gardner heist investigation, and the news coverage of it, I believe there is something about the Gardner heist and its investigation that makes even storied journalists behave in disappointing and unexpected ways.
+Given all of the other strangeness about the Gardner heist investigation, and the news coverage of it, I believe there is something different, something peculiar about the Gardner heist and its investigation that makes even storied journalists behave in disappointingly unexpected ways.

 Most of the Boston Globe articles written by Kurkjian available online at that time included a Boston Globe email address for him, but it was a deactivated account.
 Still, he was a public person, I could probably find a way to get in contact with him.
 It likely would have taken an hour or two at that time, and I had considered doing just that after I tried to email him, at one point, and the email bounced back as undeliverable.